-With crucial support from our annual campaign for the Civic Leadership Fund, we work with many partners in the business and nonprofit communities, as well as numerous public officials, to have a real impact on issues that are critical to the economic competitiveness and civic health of Greater Boston.
+With crucial support from our Annual Campaign for Civic Leadership, we work with partners in the business and nonprofit communities, as well as numerous public officials, to have a real impact on issues that are critical to the economic competitiveness and civic health of Greater Boston.
 We consider this civic leadership—especially bringing together analysts, problem solvers and funders to understand and act on matters of local concern—to be core to our mission.

 Recent reports and videos are listed below.
 You can access all of the Foundation’s reports and watch archived videos of forums at News + Insights.

 We invite you to join us for upcoming events and forums.

 The Annual Campaign for Civic Leadership is a recipient of a $100k for 100 grant from the Cummings Foundation.